NAIST-SE/FirstResponsePR/README.md

 sanity_check.csv: Contain data produced from sanity check

+Data Filtering.ipynb: the script for data filtering process

+Experiment.ipynb: the script for preprocessing data and experiment

 We also provide the [deviations](DEVIATIONS.md) of the paper from the plan in [registered reported](https://arxiv.org/abs/2104.02933)

 # Note